media-net/amphtml/ads/medianet.md

 # Media.net

-Media.net adapter supports the integration of both, its Contextual Monetization solution and the Header Bidding solution (for publishers using DFP as Ad Server).
+Media.net adapter supports the integration of both, its Contextual Monetization solution and the Header Bidding solution.
 The example listed below states the configuration and the implementation related details.